Wilmslow Road bus corridor

-The Wilmslow Road bus corridor is a 5.5 mi-long section of road in Manchester that is served by a large number of bus services.
-The corridor runs from Parrs Wood to Manchester city centre along Wilmslow and Oxford Roads, serving Didsbury, Withington, Fallowfield and Rusholme.
+The Wilmslow Road bus corridor is a 5.5 mi-long section of road in Manchester, England, that is served by a large number of bus services.
+The corridor runs from Parrs Wood to Manchester city centre along Wilmslow and Oxford Roads, via Didsbury, Withington, Fallowfield and Rusholme.

-Several frequent routes combine to operate along the northern section, providing access to the University of Manchester, Manchester Metropolitan University (MMU), the Royal Northern College of Music (RNCM), Manchester Royal Infirmary (MRI) and Christie Hospital.
+Several frequent routes combine to operate along the northern section, providing access to the University of Manchester, Manchester Metropolitan University (MMU), the Royal Northern College of Music (RNCM), Manchester Royal Infirmary (MRI) and The Christie.